enewe101/cluster-func/README.md

-# `cluster-func`
+# Cluster-func

-`cluster-func` is a command line tool that lets you scale embarassingly parallel solution written in Python with zero additional code.
+Cluster-func is a command line tool that lets you scale embarassingly parallel solution written in Python with zero additional code.

 ## Install